mdalai/self-driving-car-semantic-segmentation/README.md

     EPOCH: 9  / 10  Loss: 0.554
     EPOCH: 10  / 10  Loss: 0.512
     ```
-- Loss did decearse
+- Loss did decearse.
-- Let's see the results on randomly picked 3 images
+- Let's see the results on randomly picked 3 images:
     ![alt text][round11]
     ![alt text][round12]
     ![alt text][round13]

 **Result**: Good resart.
 But this is not what we want.

 #### 2. With Initializer & Regularizer
     ```